TerraForged/Profiler/README.md

 https://github.com/TerraForged/Profiler/actions

 #### About
-This mod injects a series profiling timers into various levels of world-gen code in
+This mod injects a series of profiling timers into various levels of world-gen code in
 order to build up a (rough) idea of how long each part of chunk generation takes to
 execute.

 This may or may not prove to be a useful tool for profiling world-gen and identifying
-poorly performing modded additions to generation.
+poorly performing additions to world generation.

 Notes:
 - Timing data is spewed periodically into the logs.